-Remove all fixed, numerical parking requirements for permitted uses and for eating and drinking establishments that may also qualify as conditional uses.
-Instead, allow the Planning Board to review parking and loading needs based on the specific attributes of each business-including its size, location, hours of operation, and proximity to municipal lots or residential neighborhoods.
-This ensures flexibility, avoids penalizing small properties, and better matches actual conditions.
+Remove all fixed, numerical parking requirements for permitted uses and similar conditional uses (including for all eating and drinking establishments).
+Instead, where Planning Board approval is required for a proposed use or site plan modification, the Board will continue to apply its general standards of review-evaluating potential impacts on public health, safety, and welfare.
+As part of that existing mandate, the Board considers the adequacy of parking and loading in light of the specific attributes of each business-including its size, location, hours of operation, and proximity to municipal lots or residential neighborhoods.

-Simplified approvals for low-impact uses
+• Simplified approvals for low-impact uses